How Homelessness Affects Society

 4. It Breaks Down Community Life

-When a large number of the population are experiencing homelessness, it brings community life to its breaking point.
+When a large number of the population is experiencing homelessness, it brings community life to its breaking point.
 It tests the very being of the community – their shared morals and that sense of belonging.
 Homelessness brings it all into question.

 Before you know it, the very essence of a community has broken down.
-We can no longer expect sympathy from the people we live in close quarters with.
+We can no longer expect sympathy from the people we live close quarters with.
 It fosters uncertainty and constant fear of the people we pass by on the streets.
-In short, it creates an unhealthy community where people generally distrust each other.
+In short, it creates an unhealthy community where people distrust each other.

 5. It Creates Social Barriers

 Homelessness brings with it a social stigma.
 Those who experience it often live in shame and isolation.
-They’re trying to survive and they are desperate for help.
+They’re trying to survive, and they are desperate for help.
 But the fear of condemnation often prevents them from reaching out.

 This social barrier only serves to bring to the fore those deeply rooted biases against the most vulnerable members of society.